 - Select and develop one suitable activity

-- Run a pilot workshop and develop it further through iterating these 4 steps
+- Run a pilot workshop and develop it further and repeat these 4 steps

-As an outcome, you can expect designs of prototypes of strategies/activities made in collaboration with scientists and/or engineers.
+As an outcome, you can expect designs prototypes for strategies/activities made in collaboration with scientists and/or engineers.